Is the Jungfrau Travel Pass worth it? An honest review

 Is the Jungfrau Travel Pass available all year?

-There used to be a Jungfrau Travel Pass Winter, this one was a bit cheaper as some of the mountain railways shut over the winter (like Harder Kulm and Schynige Platte), but in 2025 they seem to have gotten rid of this and they’re extending the Jungfrau Travel Pass right until the ski season.
+There used to be a separate Jungfrau Travel Pass Winter, this one was a bit cheaper as some of the mountain railways shut over the winter (like Harder Kulm and Schynige Platte), but they got rid of this in 2025 and now it’s just the same pass available all year.

 Do you need to make seat reservations with the Jungfrau Travel Pass?